haxeui/haxeui-openfl/README.md

 <h2>OpenFL specifics</h2>

-As well as using the generic `Screen.instance.addComponent`, it is also possible to simply add components directly to any other `OpenFL` sprite (eg: `Lib.current.stage.addChild`)
+As well as using the generic `Screen.instance.addComponent`, it is also possible to add components directly to any other `OpenFL` sprite (eg: `Lib.current.stage.addChild`)

 <h2>Addtional resources</h2>
 * <a href="http://haxeui.github.io/haxeui-api/">haxeui-api</a> - The HaxeUI api docs.